Windows to Linux Migration: A translator’s experience

 The first part of the installation was pretty smooth: I simply downloaded Linux Mint 15 "Olivia" - Cinnamon (32-bit) (indeed, they DO like over-complicating things over there) and launched the installer from a USB stick.

-I am confident the tool works fine, but this being my production machine (and having a special 7th sense for picking wrong options in menus), I bought a new 1TB hard disk from Amazon just to be safe.
+I was confident the tool works fine, but this being my production machine (and having a special 7th sense for picking wrong options in menus), I bought a new 1TB hard disk from Amazon just to be safe.
 The peace of mind of leaving my old system alone was well worth 50 EUR.

 About fifteen minutes later the system was fully installed and ready to go.
 Well… at least in theory, as my first boot led to a garbled screen!
 Apparently, my video card (AMD Radeon HD6670) wasn’t properly supported by the default drivers.
 So I had to boot in "compatibility mode" and find a way to fix it.
 Hopefully, there is a link to a support chat room straight in the main menu.
 A quick chat with an helpful volunteer, a quick change in the configuration menu and I could finally access my new desktop